chenrq2005/cse6242_team76_project/README.md

 ## FAQs

 - If port number 6242 is used in other process\
-  You need to change the port number in the line in app.py
+  You need to change the port number in the line below in app.py

   ```
   if __name__ == '__main__':